 Note that attendance at a course is only one part of the approval process, and a course certificate should not be offered or accepted as evidence of approval.

-The course is eligible for 1 CPD point per hour, subject to peer group approval.
+The course is eligible for 1 CPD point per hour (up to a maximum of 12 points), subject to peer group approval.

 After attending the live Q&A session you will be asked to complete a course evaluation form and it is an expectation, although not mandatory, that all course attendees provide feedback at the end of the course.